Validating the CROCODILE model within the AGORA galaxy simulation framework: Results and Discussion

-\textit{G4-FB-Thermal} model closely resembles \gthree: a highly clumpy disk with $\sim 40$ massive clumps (Figure~\ref{fig:clumps}), thin scale height, no hot halo, and metallicity confined to the disk.
+The phase diagrams (Figure~\ref{fig:phase_fid}, panels 3--4) highlight two key differences.
+First, \gthree exhibits a prominent warm--dense phase at $T$ $\sim 1$--$5$ Myr} (\mbox{Section~\ref{sec:g3feedback}}).
+GEAR simulations, which also use delayed cooling, exhibit the same feature (Paper III, Figure~15). \gfour instead shows a hot--dense phase at \mbox{$T > 10^7$ K,} \mbox{$n$ $\sim 40$ massive clumps ({Figure}~\ref{17}a), thin scale height, no hot halo, and~metallicity confined to the disk.
 This confirms that pure thermal feedback (even with \gfour's modern SPH improvements) cannot prevent overcooling and clump formation.
-Large voids can be seen in the gas distribution, due to the high thermal energy injection by SN in this case.
+Large voids can be seen in the gas distribution due to the high thermal energy injection by SN in this case.
 This also causes some hot gas to be present outside the disk.
-No clear outflows are present, but at larger distances than shown here a hot halo, with increased metallicity, surrounds the disk.
+No clear outflows are present, but a hot halo with~increased metallicity surrounds the~disk~at larger distances than shown here.